aspose-diagram/Aspose.Diagram-Documentation/java/developer-guide/working-with-shapes/group-convert-and-verify-shapes/_index.md

 1. Set the page size.
 1. Save the Visio page in any supported file format.
 #### **Convert Shape Programming Sample**
-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-Shapes-SaveVisioShapeInOtherFormats-SaveVisioShapeInOtherFormats.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-Shapes-SaveVisioShapeInOtherFormats-SaveVisioShapeInOtherFormats.java" >}}
 ### **Convert Visio Shape to PDF**
 The ToPdf method of the Shape class allows to convert a shape into the PDF format.